Add or subtract as indicated. Write answers in lowest terms as needed.

 Here are the essential concepts you must grasp in order to answer the question correctly.

-Fraction addition involves combining two or more fractions into a single fraction.
 To add fractions, they must have a common denominator.
-If they do not, you must find the least common denominator (LCD), convert each fraction, and then add the numerators while keeping the denominator the same.
+If denominators differ, find the least common denominator (LCD), convert each fraction, then add the numerators while keeping the denominator the same.